amaelDago/tokenizer/README.md

 !pip install sentencepiece
 s = spm.SentencePieceProcessor(model_file = './my_vocab/sentencepiece.bpe.model')
 ```
 It can be used to train your model.
-An example of usage with onnx have given in app.py
+An example of API REST usage with onnx and flask have given in app.py